graphql/graphql.github.io/site/learn/BestPractice-Pagination.md

 ## Plurals

-The most simple way to expose a connection between objects is with a field that returns a plural type.
+The simplest way to expose a connection between objects is with a field that returns a plural type.
 For example, if we wanted to get a list of R2-D2's friends, we could just ask for all of them:

 ```graphql
 # { "graphiql": true }